Friedrich Heinrich Geffcken

+Biography

 After studying law at Bonn, Göttingen and Berlin, he was attached to the Hanseatic legation at Paris in 1854.
 In 1856 he was appointed Hamburg's Chargé d'affaires to Prussia in Berlin, and then raised in 1859 to Minister-Resident in Berlin of the Hanseatic states (i.e. Bremen and Lübeck as well).
 In 1866 he was succeeded in that post by Friedrich Krüger, a native of Lübeck, and moved to London to become the Hanseatic Minister-Resident there, replacing Rudolf Schleiden.
 However, with the coming of the North German Federation, Hamburg lost control over its foreign affairs outside of Germany and his post in London was abolished in 1869.

 Geffcken returned home and was appointed a Syndic of the Senate of Hamburg, a position analogous to a government minister.
 The senior Syndic was Carl Merck who had charge of foreign affairs, while Kirchenpauer was Hamburg's representative at the new Federal Council in Berlin.
 Geffcken's activities covered education and poor relief, and he also spoke on commercial, coin and tax matters.
 Wishing to turn more to literary endeavours, he resigned as Syndic spring 1872.

 Appointed in 1872 professor of constitutional history and public law in the reorganized University of Strassburg, Geffcken became in 1880 a member of the council of state of Alsace-Lorraine.
 Of too nervous a temperament to withstand the strain of the responsibilities of his position, he retired from public service in 1882, and lived henceforth mostly at Munich, where he died, suffocated by an accidental escape of gas into his bedchamber, in 1896.